-Explore the best trails near Sonoita with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Sonoita with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 Great day!
 Cool temps, started at at 6am until final half mile.
 Great forest trail with amazing 360 summit view.
 9.25hr round trip to summit